PaulKinlan/paul.kinlan.me/content/2015-09-22-be-instant-and-engaging-on-the-mobile-web.markdown

 {{% slide 63 "What does engagement mean?" %}}

-Deep intergations with the OS so that your site looks like it should be part of the system and using Notifications to provide relevant information when the user needs it.
+Deep integrations with the OS so that your site looks like it should be part of the system and using Notifications to provide relevant information when the user needs it.